htcondor/htcondor/docs/version-history/development-release-series-91.rst

   of other message catagories.
 For instance ``D_FULLDEBUG D_SECURITY`` will now select debug messages and ``D_SECURITY:1`` messages.
 In previous versions it would select debug messages and also modify ``D_SECURITY`` to select ``D_SECURITY:2`` messages.
-The manual has been updated to explain the use of verbosity modifiers.
+The manual has been updated to explain the use of verbosity modifiers in :macro:`<SUBSYS>_DEBUG`.
   :jira:`1090`